imagej/imagej.github.io/_pages/plugins/spim-bead-registration.md

 ## How to use the plugin

-{% include thumbnail src='/media/Spim beads singlechannel.jpg' title='Shows the dialog for the bead-based registration'%}
+{% include thumbnail src='/media/spim-beads-singlechannel.jpg' title='Shows the dialog for the bead-based registration'%}

 -   **SPIM data directory**: Fill in the directory name that contains all the image files (or directories with equally sized 2d image planes).
 You can either drag&drop the directory, browse for it or type the name directly.